SiyaYan1222/WebLivePortrait/README.md

 - Webcam real-time input → Live Portrait (CLI)

-- OnnxGPU and TensorRT option for GPU usage
+- OnnxGPU and TensorRT option for GPU usage (Utilize TensorRT for Real Time Usage)

 #### ✨ New feature added in this fork